RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

     while supported in UVFITS, it is a later addition to the format, and may be grouped into "other" in some software packages.
-  - ``"fixed"``: Similar to "phased", except that there is neither mechanical or electical steering of the antenna, and thus the beam remains fixed in the azimuth-elevation frame.
+  - ``"fixed"``: Similar to "phased", except that there is neither mechanical or electrical steering of the antenna, and thus the beam remains fixed in the azimuth-elevation frame.
 In this frame, a feed angle of 0 degrees is aligned/ parallel to the direction of local north.
 Note that this is a pyuvdata-defined mount type, and does not necessarily have a corresponding entry in, for example, UVFITS.